heimgun/ReactiveGraduationProject/README.md

 We're also assuming that you're using the AlgoExplorer API which doesn't require a token.
 If you're running your own node you will need to change this in tha `application.yml` as well.
 This value should most definitely be an environmental variable.

-## Newton Bucks
-The application will also have some integration specific to the asset Newton Bucks (NEWB) which is created on the test net.
-The asset ID for this is specified through the properties file.

-The specific integrations with Newton Bucks are TBD.